Mokolea/serialTcp/README.md

 ```

 ## Example
-Scenario:
+Scenario (using Linux):
- - Host A with serial port and IP 192.168.1.100
+ - Host A with serial port `/dev/ttyS0` and IP `192.168.1.100`
  - Host B connecting to serial port of host A
  - Host C also connecting to serial port of host A

-Host A: Prepare local serial port to be connected to from remote machines (Linux):
+Host A: Prepare local serial port to be connected to from remote machines:
 ```
 $ ./serialTcp ttyS0 115200 any 65432
 ```
-Host B and C: Connect to serial port of host A (Linux):
+Host B and C: Connect to serial port of host A:
 ```
 $ nc 192.168.1.100 65432
 ```